 The decision to stop paying your student loans isn’t one to be considered lightly.
-But some have argued that there are some cases in which you simply shouldn’t pay them back.

-I’m not so sure that I agree with this claim, for the consequences of not repaying might be worse.
 If you’re young and stop paying your loans, you can cripple your credit score and ruin any chance of getting a mortgage or other loan for a long time.
 While you might accept this prospect, going down this path takes serious consideration.

 In many cases, your loans simply aren’t going to go away.
 Instead, it’s often best to explore all other options first.

 How to stop paying student loans

 There are options that can postpone your student loan repayment before you decide to just stop paying without taking further action.
 While none of these options is guaranteed to work, they can be worth asking your servicer about.